{{org_field_logo}}

 10. Policy Review and Updates

-This policy is reviewed annually or sooner if:
+This policy will be reviewed at least annually or sooner if:

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}